pbouda/buildroot-qt-dev/README.md

 The SD card has to co be prepared with a certain partition layout in order to be bootable on the Raspberry.
 The standard layout is a small FAT partition and a larger ext4 partition in this order.
-The easiest way to get prepare the card in this way is to install a standard Raspbian on the card.
+The easiest way to prepare the card is to install a standard Raspbian on the card.
 This will also install the mandatory binary firmware and license to boot the Raspberry.
 You can find information about the process on the Raspberry download page:

 https://www.raspberrypi.org/downloads/

-Just follow the instructions given on the page under the Raspbian heading.
+Just follow the instructions given on the page under the `Raspbian` heading.

 ### Modify and run installation script

-To install the root file system we will now format the second partition on the SD card with an ext4 file system and copy the Buildroot kernel onto the first FAT partition.
-The repository has file `script/installrootfs.sh` that executes all commands.
-This script needs to know the device of your SD card.
+To install the root file system we will now format the second partition on the SD card with an ext4 file system, extract the file system that Buildroot created and copy the Buildroot kernel onto the first FAT partition.
+The repository contains the file `script/installrootfs.sh` that executes all commands.
+The script needs to know the device of your SD card.
 Please check carefully which device your SD card uses and adapt the script.
 Currently the device for the SD card is `/dev/sdX`.
 Change those device names to your setup *in all locations*.

 If your SD card is still mounted from the previous step you might just call `mount` to see a list of all file systems.
 Find your SD card in this list and use the device names that are listed (like `/dev/sdc1` and `/dev/sdc2`).

-*Careful: Your SD card has to prepared with the two Raspberry partitions and should be mounted for the following steps.
+*Careful: Your SD card has to prepared with the two Raspberry partitions.
 If you do not edit the script `installrootfs.sh` with the correct device names your hard disk might get formatted!*

 You can now run the script.
 The script expects the path to the root file system image and the kernel as the first argument.
 Buildroot puts those in the folder